-Tournament Rosters - Can be submitted on the Eligibility Center or the "submit scores/forms" option under the CIAC for Coaches menu at CIACsports.com.
-Rosters must be submitted by Friday, May 22, 2015.
+Tournament Rosters - Can be submitted on the Eligibility Center or the "submit scores/forms" option under the CIAC for Coaches menu at ciacsports.com.
+Rosters must be submitted by Friday, May 24, 2020.

-Final game scores, regardless of regular season postponed games, the date of Thursday, May 28, 2015 must be the final day to count for tournament.
+Final game scores, regardless of regular season postponed games, the date of Thursday, May 28, 2020 must be the final day to count for tournament.
 All games played on May 28 must be started by 4:00 p.m.
 The score of games played on that day must be reported via the password-protected online eligibility center immediately following the game.

-Each school will be allowed not over eighteen (18) girls in uniform.
+Each school will be allowed no more than eighteen (18) girls in uniform.
 List all girls with uniform number and grade level.

-Entry fee of \$85 must be mailed to the CIAC, 30 Realty Drive, Cheshire, CT 06410.
+Entry fee of \$100 must be mailed to the CIAC, 30 Realty Drive, Cheshire, CT 06410.